Exploring the computational advantage

 Figure 1: Sales with human prices

 Compared to human prices, pricing machines reduce the price range in a portfolio.
-Here, the price of the large coffee is reduced from €3.99 to €3.39 (Figure 2).
+As we observed, the price of the large coffee was reduced from €3.99 to €3.39 (Figure 2).
 This moves a large share of customers to the large coffee, who would otherwise have chosen the small or medium size.
-In sum, this leads to a profit increase of about 6% (from €1,569 to €1,664), that comes mainly from the higher absolute € margin of the large coffee (with lower % margin!).
+In sum, this leads to a profit increase of about 6% (from €1,569 to €1,664), that comes mainly from the higher absolute € margin of the large coffee (with lower % margin).

 Figure 2: Sales with optimized computer prices

 Observation 2: The pricing machine identifies areas of very large price elasticity and exploits these situations

 Most pricing professionals consider a price elasticity below -4 very high and would not change a price if it required an elasticity below -6 to be profitable.
 However, in portfolios with close alternatives, price elasticities can be very high.
 Figure 3 shows the price elasticity of the large coffee in the range between €3 and €5.
 At the starting price of €3.99, the price elasticity (for a price increase) is -8.
 The pricing machine can work with such high price elasticities and use them to optimize the portfolio offer.

 Figure 3: Price elasticity of the large coffee (with small at €1.99 and medium at €2.99)